mantidproject/mantid/docs/source/release/v5.1.0/diffraction.rst

 New features
 ^^^^^^^^^^^^
 - New ``D7`` instrument definition for ILL
-- New :ref:`SaveGSSCW <algm.SaveGSSCW>` is implemented for constant wavelength diffractometers.
+- New :ref:`SaveGSSCW <algm-SaveGSSCW>` is implemented for constant wavelength diffractometers.

 Improvements
 ^^^^^^^^^^^^